 Other ways to manage sleep anxiety

 When you have sleep anxiety, you have to do all you can, before it is bedtime as well to get a good night’s sleep.

 Here are a few other ways to combat nighttime anxiety.

 While you may feel relaxed soon after that glass of wine, drinking too close to bedtime interferes with sleep.

-Alcohol keeps you from getting into the restorative rem sleep by interfering with certain hormones production such as melatonin while promoting the production of agitating hormones like Norepinephrine (source).
+Alcohol keeps you from getting into restorative rem sleep by interfering with certain hormone production such as melatonin while promoting the production of agitating hormones like Norepinephrine (source).

 Smoking exposes you to nicotine which is a stimulant.